abioous/nytreactsearch/HW_Assignment_Readme.md

 ## Technologies Used

-- HTML5 for web pages,CSS
+- HTML5 for web pages,CSS with React
-- Java Script and JQuery for game logic and rendering.
-- node (expres,bodyParser,handlebars,method-override)
+- node
-- handelbards for view
+- Rest API
-- mysql for persistency
+- mongo for persistency